 Step 2: Pick an MBA Program That Works For You

 There are many MBA programs out there and many institutions that offer them.
 Make sure you choose the correct one based on where you want to live, your future work prospects, your current ties to Canada and your budget.

 First, you need to choose a course path.
 There are various kinds of specializations you can choose from.
 For example:

 - MBA in Entrepreneurship

 Length of Study

-The majority of MBA programs in Canada last two years.
+The majority of Canadian MBA programs last two years.
 However, several Canadian business schools offer an Accelerated MBA program that takes 18 months to finish.
 Other institutions and colleges provide one-year MBA programs.

 Step 3: Pick a School

-There are many universities and colleges in Canada that offer MBA programs.
+Many universities and colleges in Canada offer MBA programs.
 However, these are the Top 5 in the whole country.